lupyuen/lupyuen.github.io/src/blockly.md

 Drag-and-drop some Blocks and click the __Zig Tab.__

 The Zig Tab now shows the generated code in Zig.

+Some of the generated code might appear as Dart (instead of Zig) because we haven't completely converted our Code Generator from Dart to Zig.

 In case of problems, check the __JavaScript Console__.
 Ignore the `storage.js` error.